 Competition - Risk 1

-Many of the markets in which we operate are competitive as a result of the expansion of private aircraft operators, private aircraft ownership and alternatives such as luxury commercial airline service.
-We compete against a number of private aviation operators with different business models, and local and regional private charter operators.
-Factors that affect competition in our industry include price, reliability, safety, regulations, professional reputation, aircraft and pilot availability, equipment and quality, consistency and ease of service, willingness and ability to serve specific airports or regions and investment requirements.
-There can be no assurance that our competitors will not be successful in capturing a share of our present or potential customer base.
-The materialization of any of these risks could adversely affect our business, cash flow, liquidity, financial condition and results of operations.
+Many of the markets in which we operate are highly competitive as a result of the expansion of private aircraft operators, private aircraft ownership and alternatives such as luxury commercial airline service.
+There are many private aviation industry participants in our primary geographic markets; however, the industry is largely fragmented.
+There is also significant variability in private aviation business models, which means we compete with large global and smaller local and regional private aviation operators.
+Factors that affect competition in the private aviation industry include price, reliability, safety, the regulatory environment, professional reputation, aircraft and pilot availability, equipment and quality, consistency and ease of service, willingness and ability to serve specific airports or regions and investment requirements.
+There can be no assurance that our competitors will not be successful in capturing a share of our present or potential customer base, or that any market share gains we experience will be long lived.
+The materialization of any of these risks or variability in competition in the private aviation industry could adversely affect our business, prospects, results of operations and financial condition.

 Demand - Risk 1